 If there is a simple and effective Opt-In plugin that integrates perfectly with the Divi theme or any other WordPress theme, it is indeed the Bloom extension !
 In this article, you will discover the simplicity and flexibility that Bloom offers.
-We will also discover everything that can be done with this essential feature to collect your visitors' emails.
+We will also discover all the things you can do with this essential feature to collect emails from your visitors.

 - What is an Opt-In?

 - Types of triggers

 - Compatibility with email providers

 - Easy dashboard and statistics

 - Tuto => how to use Bloom ?

 Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and the sponsored links are in pink.

 An Opt-In is a form that allows you to collect the agreement of your visitors/users in order to send them emails.
 These emails can be informative like a newsletter for example or commercial like discount offers, sales etc...